laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 **And [Laravel Volt](https://laravel.com/docs/volt) introduces single-file components and an optional new composition API to [Livewire v3](https://livewire.laravel.com).**

 Embracing these new principles can enhance your productivity and transform how you approach web applications with Laravel.
-Let me show you.
+Let me show you by building a simple online store.

+Before you start, check out [the live demo]().

 ## Create your new Dummy Store project